Starving (song)

 "Starving" is a song by American singer Hailee Steinfeld and American duo Grey, featuring Russian-German producer Zedd.
 The song was written by Grey members Michael Trewartha and Kyle Trewartha, Robert McCurdy, Christopher Petrosino, and Asia Whiteacre.
-It was released on July 22, 2016, through Republic Records and Universal Music Group.
-"Starving" is included on the Japanese edition of Steinfeld's debut extended play, Haiz (2015).
-It serves as the record's third and final single.
+The song, a pop and EDM record, was produced by Grey and Zedd themselves, alongside Chris "Tek" O'Ryan.
+It was released on July 19, 2016, through Republic Records and Universal Music Group, as Grey's debut single.
+"Starving" is included on the third digital reissue edition of Steinfeld's debut extended play (EP), Haiz (2016), alongside the Japanese edition of the EP and Zedd's first compilation album, Stay + (2017).

+Upon its release, the song was received positively by music critics, who praised the record for its sound and lyrics.
+Commercially, the single reached the top 10 in Australia, Canada, Denmark, Ireland, New Zealand, and the United Kingdom, and number 12 in the United States.
+The song was also certified 4x Platinum in Canada, New Zealand, and the United States.
+It is currently Steinfeld's highest-charting single to date.
+A music video for the song, released on September 27, 2017, features Steinfeld dancing with a quartet of shirtless men.